A few years ago a viral video circulated of Navy Seal Admiral McRaven giving the commencement speech at University of Texas, Austin. Maybe you saw it.

-But as much as a simple habit like making your bed can set the tone for the whole day, there is another habit which if practiced daily will rightly shape not just your day, but your life—even your eternity.
+But there is another habit which, if practiced daily, will rightly shape not just your day, but your life—and even your eternity.

-I’m talking about the fact that beginning your day with reading the Word of God is the number one thing you can do in order to lead a productive life.
+I’m talking about beginning your day with reading the Word of God.
+I’m convinced it is the number one thing you can do in order to lead a more productive life for God.

 Begins the Day with a Habit

-The real benefits of this habit, however, are spiritual.
+The most significant benefits of daily Bible reading, however, are spiritual.

 Reminds You of Your Purpose

 Fixing our eyes on Jesus is the only way to walk by faith in this world of distraction (Hebrews 12:2).
-So, to avoid straying from our purpose, we must be continually looking to Him through reading our Bibles.
-And therein also we will find our purpose recalibrated by that great mission objective which is found everywhere in the Scriptures: Namely, to glorify God and enjoy Him forever.
+The best way to do this is to read your Bible every day.
+It realigns our purpose back to that great mission objective which is found everywhere in the Scriptures: we’re here to glorify God.